ccoutant/dwarf-locations/013-generalize-address-spaces.md

 0x101 are the bits immediately after the ones in address 0x100.
-However, some GPU memory pools are designed such that when accessed a particular way the bits at address 0x101 are a stride away from the bits at 0x100 that way a particular compute unit can address memory in a linear fashion 0x100 0x101 and reference data for itself and the next compute unit can also access addresses 0x100 0x101 and get entirely different bits also local to itself.
-Strides need not be the only embedded access pattern.
+However, some GPU memory pools are designed such that when accessed a particular way the bits at address 0x101 are a stride away from the bits at 0x100 such that a particular compute unit can address memory in a linear fashion 0x100 0x101 and reference data for itself and the next compute unit can also access addresses 0x100 0x101 and get entirely different bits, also local to itself, that are interleaved in the stride gap of the other compute units.
+Strides are just one example, strides need not be the only embedded access pattern.

 This stride addressed memory pool may reference the same bank of bits may be accessible from a different address space a different way, that is fine.
 There is no requirement that there is only one way to access a particular set of bits.
 In fact, it is common for a GPU to provide access to the same bits through different address spaces.
-One access pattern is used for serial code while another is used vectorized code.
+One access pattern is used for serial code while another is used for vectorized code.

 In DWARF the reason why this is needed is the compiler may use a particular addressing mode during code generation to handle this kind